Insights 101 | What claims made insurance means for your business

 - How much your premiums will cost, both now and in future renewal periods

 Most P&C insurance policies are occurrence policies, which tend to be less complicated.
-An occurrence policy covers any instance of bodily injury or property damage that happens within your policy period, regardless of the date you submit the claim.
+Here’s how an occurrence policy works.
+Firstly, an occurrence policy covers any instance of bodily injury or property damage that happen within your policy period.
+This coverage is regardless of the date that you submit the claim.

-When your policy period has ended, there is no need to renew the policy or purchase “tail coverage” to cover events from your policy period.
+When your policy period ends, there is no need to renew the policy or purchase “tail coverage” to cover events from your policy period.
 As a business owner, if you face the risk of unknown or unreported claims arising long after your policy period is over, an occurrence policy might be right for you.

 Typically for the first five years of coverage, claims made policies tend to be less expensive than occurrence policies.
 However, as your business faces more exposures, your premiums will increase.
 Often after five years, the cost of a claims made policy begins to even out with occurrence policies.

-An ALIGNED advocate can help you evaluate available insurance options and secure the best products, services and solutions for your business.
+An ALIGNED Advocate can help you evaluate available insurance options and secure the best products, services and solutions for your business.